 But there’s one extremely important thing to have in mind at the end of the day:

 Don’t lie to yourself!

 Many were saying that it was no longer fun.
 They could no longer do it.
 It wasn’t their thing anymore, and accepting that was the most difficult part.
 But they were starting to live a miserable life in a complete lie…

 Traveling the world and exploring all these beautiful places has absolutely no value if it doesn’t make you happy.
 And when you have a family, you get an extra layer to consider: are these travels making all the family members happy?

 This is probably the most important thing to consider.
 Fortunately, it rarely happens that opinions about traveling the world clash so badly that it just can’t be done.

-I said that you shouldn’t let the other family members trade their happiness for yours.
+You shouldn’t let the other family members trade their happiness for yours.
 However, you shouldn’t give up what makes you happy just because they don’t have the same feelings!
 You all need to compromise a bit in order to keep the happiness levels as high as possible.

 Take just a month each year and go wherever you want, while spending the rest at home with your family.
-See if you can go alone for a while.
-Make it three months with your family.
+Or see if you can go alone for a while.
+Or make it three months with your family.
 Talk with the other family members and find a solution to this.
 There are so many possibilities, actually!

 I’ve never met anybody who doesn’t want to travel at all.
-Many might be reluctant when it comes to leaving everything they’ve built behind and hopping on a plane to Thailand, but hopping in a plane to Thailand for three months then getting back home could be a completely different story!
+Many might be reluctant when it comes to leaving everything they’ve built behind and hopping on a plane to Chiang Mai, Thailand, but hopping in a plane to Thailand for three months then getting back home could be a completely different story!